vorner/vorner.github.io/_posts/2018-06-24-arc-more-atomic.md

 fight over the same memory location (there's no lock-contention on the program level, but there's contention on the HW level).

-In the jargon, `load` is lock-free and wait-free.
-The `swap` (and therefore `store`) is only lock-free, but that still allows it to be used inside a signal handler (however, signal handlers have memory allocation and deallocation forbidden too, so making an actual use of that is hard) and in massively-parallel workloads.
+In the jargon, `load` is lock-free and wait-free. ~~The `swap` (and therefore `store`) is only lock-free, but that still allows it to be used inside a signal handler (however, signal handlers have memory allocation and deallocation forbidden too, so making an actual use of that is hard) and in massively-parallel workloads.~~

+Edit: It turns out `swap` is *not* lock-free and can't be safely put inside a signal handler (without some special care) ‒ `swap`s won't block each other, but a interrupted `load` can block it.
+I'll see if something can be done about that, but at least `load` can still go into the signal handler (which is what my signal use case is about).

 ## Doing the true RCU